Bail Bond, Bails Bondsman at Bail Yes Bonding Company

 • Walk on sidewalks or walk on the left side of the road facing traffic

-• Tie a glow stick to the back of your child's costume or wear clothing with reflective marking tape.
+• Tie a glow stick to the back of your child's costume or wear clothing with reflective marking tape or reflectors.

 • Only approach houses that are well lit.